 Yes, but all paperwork must be completed by the deadline of June 15 for continuing students.
 New students entering in the spring have till December 1 to get paperwork completed.

 What are the other costs besides the $1,100 base amount payment?

-The only other costs for degree MA and MDiv students will be the cross-cultural bank contribution.
-This is $100 per semester for MDiv students and $150 for MA students.
+The only other costs for degree students will be the cross-cultural bank contribution.
+This is $100 per semester for MDiv students and $150 for MA and MATW students.
 Certificate and occasional students do not have to pay this charge.
 There is a late registration fee of $50 for registering after the standard registration period.
 There is also a $50 late drop fee for dropping a class after the initial two-week period.
 See the Tuition and Fees page for a complete listing of all costs.

 What are the deadlines to apply for aid?